Illustration and Visual Communication BA Honours

 |Access to HE Diploma||

-Pass with 45 credits at Level 3 with a minimum of 27 Level 3 credits at Merit or Distinction plus English GCSEs at at least grade C.
+Pass with 45 credits at Level 3 with a minimum of 27 Level 3 credits at Merit or Distinction plus at least grade C in English at GCSE.

 Year 1 (Credit Level 4)